brendanhay/gogol/gogol-doubleclick-bids/README.md

 ## Description

-A client library for the DoubleClick Bid Manager API.
+A client library for the Google DoubleClick Bid Manager.

 ## Contribute